elchuzade/react-table-devc/TUTORIAL.md

 export default App
 ```
-Make sure to replace these two liines of imports at the top.
+Make sure to replace these two lines of imports at the top.
 ```
 import DeveloperCirclesTable from 'react-table-devc' import 'react-table-devc/dist/index.css'